sreenaths/more-js/README.md

   npm install --save more-js

 ## Usage
-There are two ways to use the functions:
+Currently there are two ways to use the functions:
 ### 1. As static functions (from v0.7)
-Just require the respective type and start using the static functions.
+Just require the respective type, and start using the static functions.
 For instance `var Array = require('more-js/types/array')`, would give you an Array namespace with all the functions.
-Then you can do operations like `var firstVal = Array.first(arr)`.
+Then you can have expressions like `firstVal = Array.first(arr)`.
-* First argument fo all static function must fo of the respective type, i.e an Array object for all functions under Array.
+* First argument for all static function must be of the respective type, i.e All functions under Array would expect an array object as the first argument.
 * Currently functions are available for Arrays, Object & Strings.
 More types are in the pipeline.
-* Requiring any file under `more-js/types` would return a Namespace and they are not extended from any of the native data types.
+* Please note that requiring any file under `more-js/types` would return an object, and they are not extended from any of the native data types.

 Sample:
 ```